The simplest wild garlic pasta recipe. And the best, probably, as well. A quick pesto stirred into freshly cooked pasta and you could not be happier!

 Taste the spring in this quick wild garlic pasta dish.
-Just a few ingredients and you will have an amazing bowl of pasta in front of you in about 15 minutes.
+With just a few ingredients, you will have an amazing bowl of pasta in about 15 minutes.
+You can make a large batch of the pesto and freeze it for up to one year.

-I am trying to make the most of the short wild garlic season, you might have noticed that.
-All the recipes I’ve posted lately deal with this wonderful plant.
-And I am planning to post quite a few more this week.
-So, if you love ramson or bear’s garlic just as much as I do and have access to a wood full of it, go foraging and then have a look here again.
+You might have noticed that I am trying to make the most of the short wild garlic season.
+All the recipes Iโve posted lately deal with this wonderful plant, and I plan to post quite a few more this week.

-You should definitely try this flavorful sauce, which is perfect for steaks or any other piece of meat (or eggs), the compound butter, which is the best herb butter ever, or these vibrant crepes, which your kids will love.
-Not to forget this simple spread or the potato soup which is always a delight.
+You should definitely try this flavorful wild garlic sauce, which is perfect for steaks or any other piece of meat (or eggs), the compound wild garlic butter, which is the best herb butter ever, or these vibrant green wild garlic crepes, which your kids will love.
+Do not forget this simple wild garlic spread or the potato soup with wild garlic, which is always a delight.

 To learn more about foraging and cooking with it, have a look at What to Do with Wild Garlic.